ldutoit/QC_Zoo_Workshop/remove_adapters.md

 fastqc trimmed/WK-01.fastq -o trimmed/qc
 ```

-Navigate to your `trimmed` folder using the file explorer and have a look at the adapter content of this new FastQC html file.
-If you are not sure on how to get there, you can click on any folder in the path of that exploring bar at the top left (see below) to get back to your desired folder.
+Navigate to your `trimmed` folder using the file explorer and have a look at the adapter content of this new FastQC `.html` file.
+If you are not sure on how to get there because you are already in `qc`, you can click on any folder in the path of that exploring bar at the top left (see below) to get back to your desired folder in the path.
 You can also click on the small directory icon to get back all the way to the root and navigate your way back into trimmed.

 ![](img/Explorer_path.png)

 ## 4. Remove the adapters from all of the files at once.